pepone/redhat-rpm-config/buildflags.md

     with other ARMv7-A implementations).  `-mabi=aapcs-linux` switches to the AAPCS ABI for GNU/Linux.
-*   **i686**: `-march=i686` is used to select a minmum support CPU level of i686 (corresponding to the Pentium Pro).  `-mtune=generic` activates tuning for a current blend of CPUs (under the assumption that most users of i686 packages obtain them through an x86_64 installation on current hardware).
+*   **i686**: `-march=i686` is used to select a minmum support CPU level of i686 (corresponding to the Pentium Pro).
+SSE2 support is enabled with `-msse2` (so only CPUs with SSE2 support can run the compiled code; SSE2 was introduced first with the Pentium 4).
+    `-mtune=generic` activates tuning for a current blend of CPUs (under the assumption that most users of i686 packages obtain them through an x86_64 installation on current hardware).
+    `-mfpmath=sse` instructs GCC to use the SSE2 unit for floating point math to avoid excess precision issues.  `-mstackrealign` avoids relying on the stack alignment guaranteed by the current version of the i386 ABI.
 *   **ppc64le**: `-mcpu=power8 -mtune=power8` selects a minimum supported
     CPU level of POWER8 (the first CPU with ppc64le support) and tunes for POWER8.